SauravSinghChandel/message-board/README.md

 There is a directory that contains performance reviews and user stories and features done by each person in the docs folder.
 The project files done by each person are stored in individual folders.
-Details about the task, folders and individual branches are given in the follwing table below.
+Details about the task, folders and individual branches are given in the following table below.

 ### Task assignment Details